 Due to the ongoing nature of VISION 2050, amendments may be made to the plan from time to time.
-On December 5th, the Regional Planning Commission adopted an amendment to VISION 2050 incorporating land use changes and transportation improvements related to the planned Foxconn manufacturing campus.
+In December 2018, the Regional Planning Commission adopted an amendment to VISION 2050 incorporating land use changes and transportation improvements related to the planned Foxconn manufacturing campus.
 As part of the plan amendment, staff also updated a financial analysis of the transportation system recommended in VISION 2050.
 Information on the adopted amendment is included on this page.

 Staff are also preparing a series of ongoing amendments to establish transportation system performance targets.
 This target-setting process will serve to implement the Federal national performance management framework.
 Amendments to include the performance management process in VISION 2050 will be posted on this page as they become available.